-2. Develop an organizational vision for volunteer involvement and set standards in line with that vision.
+Develop an organizational vision for volunteer involvement and set standards in line with that vision.
 If you think of frontline volunteers as friendly but low-skilled helpers, that’s exactly whom you’ll attract.
 On the other hand, if you make it clear that community participation is an important element of your organization’s work, that volunteers are a part of your resource mix, and that you expect to involve the best, highest-skilled people as volunteers—then you’ll get that type of volunteer.

 Make sure you get reports on the types and scope of volunteer activities.
 Recognize that this is necessary to have a complete picture of the organization and of the resources available to it.
 Ask questions about what volunteers do and make it clear that the board expects the best!

 The more people spreading the word about volunteer opportunities, the better.
 Just as board members should be alert to fundraising potential, they should be on the lookout for ways to recruit volunteers.
 For example, each board member can

 - a) Recommend or refer prospective volunteers, with the understanding that they must go through the regular application process just like any other prospective volunteer.

-b) Distribute recruitment materials at your workplace or during visits to community sites.
+- b) Distribute recruitment materials at your workplace or during visits to community sites.

-c) Identify company newsletters, special events or meetings, display booths, e-mail list managers (such as LISTSERV), or other ways to communicate with your colleagues.
+- c) Identify company newsletters, special events or meetings, display booths, e-mail list managers (such as LISTSERV), or other ways to communicate with your colleagues.
 Be a visible advocate—explain why you chose to volunteer on the board of this particular organization.

 Attendance by board members shows other volunteers that they are valued at the top.
 Recognition events provide a great opportunity to mingle and talk with supporters of your organization, whose opinions may prove illuminating.
 Once at the event, contribute to its success with active participation, not observation from a segregated table.
 And, remember, you have also earned the thank-yous given to the organization’s volunteers!